f-divergence DRO

 For the CVaR-DRO problem, we apply \(f(x) = 0\) if \(x \in [\frac{1}{\alpha}, \alpha]\) and \(\infty\) otherwise (an augmented definition of the standard \(f\)-DRO problem).
 Here \(\alpha\) denotes the worst-case ratio.
 We follow the reformulation in Theorem 2 of [5] to fit the model.

-. \(\epsilon \geq 0\) (and reduce to ERM when \(\epsilon = 0\)).
+Across all the above models except CVaR-DRO problem, the only model-specific hyperparameter is the ambiguity size eps. \(\epsilon \geq 0\) (and reduce to ERM when \(\epsilon = 0\)).
 Specifically for TV-DRO problem, since TV-Distance is bounded between [0, 1], the corresponding \(\epsilon \in [0, 1]\).
-In CVaR-DRO problem, the model-specific hyperparameter is the worst-case ratio alpha
+In CVaR-DRO problem, the model-specific hyperparameter is the worst-case ratio alpha, that takes values in (0, 1] (and reduce to ERM when \(\alpha = 0\)).

-Worst-case illustration¶
+Worst-case illustration

 The above formulations are all based on joint perturbed probability.
+For example, in \(\chi^2\)-DRO, we find the perturbed probability \(\{p_i\}_{i \in [n]}\) by solving the following optimization problem:

-Partial DRO¶
+Partial DRO

 If we only consider the shifts in the marginal distribution \(X\), \(\mathcal{P}(\alpha) = \{Q_0: P_X = \alpha Q_0 + (1-\alpha) Q_1, \text{for some}~\alpha \geq \alpha_0~\text{and distribution}~Q_1~\text{and}~\mathcal{X}\}\), we obtain the marginal-CVaR model.
 Specifically, we follow the formulation of (27) in [7] to fit the model.